-Hydroplaning occurs when the tires encounter more water than they can physically displace.
+Hydroplaning occurs when your vehicle’s tires encounter more water than they can physically displace.
 This causes one or more tires to lose contact with the driving surface, resulting in the temporary loss of steering, acceleration, and braking control.
-This typically happens during and after heavy rain, when water has created pools and puddles on the road surfaces.
+This typically happens during and after heavy rain, when water has created pools and puddles in the road.

 As your tires wear out, their ability to evacuate water from the contact patch is reduced.
 Tires with low to worn-out tread are more likely to lose traction and hydroplane in wet conditions than tires with more tread.